AutomatedTester/Garmr/README.md

   -d, --dns             Skip DNS resolution when registering a target.

 ## Tasks

-* Implement a way to provide supply parameters and specify which http verb to use
+* Implement sequences (i.e. a series of ActiveTests that once invoked, maintains a cookie jar until the list of URLs is exhausted)
-* Implement sequences (i.e. a set of ActiveTests that once invoked, maintains a cookie jar)
+* Implement a proper detailed reporter; currently a range of data is accumulated, but never reported.
-* Implement a proper reporter; currently a range of data is accumulated, but never reported.
+* Implement more checks